Lobarab/html-project/README.md

 ### Home
 Alongside with Header, Main and Footer,the Home page has the following features:

 - **hero image** with a text introduction of Uzbekistan on the upper part of the hero image.
 The image used shows the vibrant colours of an ancient archtectural complex.
+The text is written in black on a near opaque light blue colour matching the colours of Hero image without making the view busy or distractive.

 ![image](assets/images/srcn.heroimg.webp)